King Power Mahanakhon

 King Power Mahanakhon (คิง เพาเวอร์ มหานคร), formerly known as MahaNakhon (มหานคร), is a mixed-use skyscraper in the Silom/Sathon central business district of Bangkok, Thailand.
 It was opened in December 2016 by MahaNakhon Managing Director Kipsan Beck.
-It features the unconventional appearance of a glass curtain walled square tower with a cuboid-surfaced helix cut into the side of the building.
+It features the unconventional appearance of a glass curtain-walled square tower with a cuboid-surfaced helix cut into the side of the building.
 Following transfer of the first residential units in April 2016, at 314.2 m with 77 floors, it was recognized as the tallest building in Thailand on 4 May 2016 by the Council on Tall Buildings and Urban Habitat (CTBUH).
-The building contains a hotel, retail and residences, which are priced between around $US1,100,000 to $US17,000,000, making it one of the most expensive condominiums in Bangkok.
+The building contains a hotel, retail and residences, which are priced between around $US1,100,000 to US$17,000,000, making it one of the most expensive condominiums in Bangkok.

-The building was recognised as the tallest building in Thailand until the Magnolias Waterfront Residences at ICONSIAM broke the record in 2018 with the height of 317 metres.
+The building was recognised as the tallest building in Thailand until the Magnolias Waterfront Residences at ICONSIAM broke the record in 2018 with a height of 317 metres.
 The building was purchased from CEO Sorapoj Techakraisri of PACE Development by King Power group in April 2018, resulting in the name change from MahaNakhon to King Power Mahanakhon.